ameeralic/python-mini-projects/README.md

-# Try Some mini python games that I made
+# Try Some mini python games that I made.